isabella232/acp-mobile-sdkdocs/src/pages/documentation/adobe-audience-manager/migration.md

 ---
-title: Migrating to AEPAudience
+title: Migrating to AEPAudience reference
 description: Learn how to migrate your APIs from ACPAudience to AEPAudience.
 keywords:
 - Migration
-- Audience
+- Adobe Audience Manager
 - Tutorial
 ---

 import Tabs from './tabs/migration.md'

-# Migrating to AEPAudience
+# Migrating to AEPAudience reference

 This document is a reference comparison of AEPAudience (3.x) APIs against their equivalent ACPAudience (2.x) APIs.